Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 17. Tin Can Organizer

-With the beautiful white flowers, this twine wrapped vase has an elegant look.
-You'll find the instructions for making this easy to do project at The Thrifty Crafter.
+With beautiful white flowers, this twine-wrapped vase has an elegant look.
+You'll find the instructions for making this easy-to-do project here.

 19. Faux Chunky Knit Vase